-All marketing materials must be prepared at a reading level no higher than the sixth grade and must satisfy the information requirements of this Contract to ensure that before enrolling, enrollees receive accurate oral and written information needed to make an informed decision on whether to enroll.
+The MCO must follow the marketing guidelines as described in 42 CFR §438.104 and Appendix C, DHHR Marketing Policies.
+All marketing materials must be prepared at a reading level no higher than the sixth grade and must satisfy the information requirements of this Contract to ensure that before enrolling in the MCO, individuals receive accurate oral and written information needed to make an informed decision on whether to enroll.
 Materials must use an easily readable typeface (such as twelve (12) or fourteen (14) point), frequent headings, and must provide short, simple explanations of key concepts.
 Technical or legal language must be avoided whenever possible.
-The MCO must submit evidence to BMS that its materials satisfy this requirement and provide a written assurance that marketing materials do not mislead, confuse or defraud enrollees or BMS.
+The MCO must submit evidence to DHHR that its materials satisfy this requirement and provide a written assurance that marketing materials do not mislead, confuse or defraud enrollees or DHHR.
 Such written assurance must be provided annually or with each submission of new or revised marketing materials.
 Statements that will be considered inaccurate, false, misleading include, but are not limited to, any assertion or statement (whether written or oral) that:

-• The potential enrollee must enroll in the MCO in order to obtain benefits or in order to not lose benefits; or

-The MCO is endorsed by CMS, the federal or state government, or similar entity.
+- The potential enrollee must enroll in the MCO in order to obtain benefits or in order to not lose benefits; or - The MCO is endorsed by CMS, ACF, the federal or state government, or similar entity.

-Marketing materials that require BMS review and approval include but are not limited to:
+Marketing materials that require DHHR review and approval include but are not limited to: